-Chad Cooper warns in this Medium piece, “Are you a slave to time?” that an obsession with time might send you to the one place you DONT want to arrive to early – the grave.
+Chad Cooper warns in this Medium piece, “Are you a slave to time?” that an obsession with time might send you to the one place you DONT want to arrive too early – the grave.

 There are also physical ramifications caused when you are a slave to time.
-Physically, its abundantly clear that its going to shorten your life-span.
+Physically, its abundantly clear that it’s going to shorten your life-span.
 Lack of time in your mind create stress, anxiety, and tension.
-In other words, its going to create cortisol production in your body that makes you unhealthy, can give you a heart attack or stroke and shortens your life.
+In other words, it’s going to create cortisol production in your body that makes you unhealthy, can give you a heart attack or stroke, and shortens your life.